shashankms9/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure_10.md

     **It will take 2-3 minutes for the changes to save.**

-10. From an RDP session to WGWEB1, open your browser and navigate to <http://10.8.0.100>.
+10. Connect to WGWEB1 via Bastion, open your browser and navigate to <http://10.8.0.100>.
 Ensure that you successfully connect to either one of two Web servers.

     ![A CloudShop Demo - Products - running on Web1 message displays. ](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image77.png "Server response")